Information on the subject:

 Information on the photograph and high view count:

 On January 20, 2011, this image was viewed 71,000 times in one day.
-That is more times than all my other photos, sets, collections, and photostream for the last 18 months and even on that date this photo was not even registered as my most interesting according to Flickr.
+That was more times than all my other photos, sets, collections, and photostream for the 18 months prior to that date and on that date this photo was not even registered as my most interesting according to Flickr.
 You can see them here in my other most interesting photos according to Flickr.

 On September 20, 2011, this image went through another viral surge and was viewed 177,456 times that one day, almost 50% of the total number of views it had seen since I first posted it.
 The following day it only saw 98,285 views.
 And by the 3rd day it was back to it's prior daily view level of about 500-1000 views per day.